bmn/livesplit_asl_mgs2/README.md

 # Right now...
 * Instant split mode does not respect your settings for boss areas, so if enabled it will always split for all bosses (except Guard Rush)
 * In Boss Survival, instant split mode does not function for Olga, Guard Rush and Tengus (those splits will appear when the next battle begins), and in regular split mode there is no split after Solidus.
 It's recommended to use instant split mode.
-* The ARMSTREN ASL Var Viewer variable only works for Raiden
 * The Best Codename ASLVV variable incorrectly shows the rank Doberman instead of "Perfect Stats" in Snake Tales

 # Features